datalad-handbook/book/docs/usecases/RStudio_user.rst

 Working on the code
 ^^^^^^^^^^^^^^^^^^^

-Max starts to write some script he saves in the analysis submodule, and use :command:`datalad save` typing ``datalad save -r -m "this is a first draft of the script"`` command in the terminal (in the parent repository).
+Max starts to write one script that he saves in the analysis submodule, and use :command:`datalad save` typing ``datalad save -r -m "this is a first draft of the script"`` command in the terminal (in the parent repository).
 The commit history of the parent and the analysis repositories shows the message and Max things everything works fine.
 Max change the script, but Rstudio does not want to save the changes.
 Max save a copy of the script file and call Bobby for help.